liquity/bold/README.md

 Therefore, when a Trove is redeemed to below MIN_DEBT, it is tagged as unredeemable and removed from the sorted list.

-When a borrower touches their unredeemable Trove, they must either bring it back to `debt > MIN_DEBT`, or close it.
+When a borrower touches their unredeemable Trove, they must either bring it back to `debt > MIN_DEBT` (in which case the Trove becomes redeemable again), or close it.
 Adjustments that leave it with insufficient debt are not possible.

 Pending debt gains from redistributions and accrued interest can bring the Trove's debt above `MIN_DEBT`, but these pending gains don't make the Trove redeemable again.
 Only the borrower can do that when they adjust it and leave their recorded `debt > MIN_DEBT`.